sfu-cmpt340/template/README.md

     - Commit messages should be informative:
         - No: 'this should fix it', 'bump'
         - Yes: 'Resolve invalid API call in updating X'
+    - Do NOT include IDE folders (.idea), or hidden files.
+Update your .gitignore where needed.
+    - Do NOT use the repository to upload data
 - Use [VSCode](https://code.visualstudio.com/) or a similarly powerful IDE
 - Use [Copilot for free](https://dev.to/twizelissa/how-to-enable-github-copilot-for-free-as-student-4kal)
 - Sign up for [Github educaction](https://education.github.com/)